El Paso residents tell Trump to stay away after shooting

 Legislation to overhaul gun control under Obama failed in 2013 when the Republican-controlled Senate rejected a ban of assault-style weapons and expanding background checks.

-He told the BBC two years later gun control was "the one area where I feel that I've been most frustrated and most stymied."
+He told the BBC two years later that gun control was “the one area where I feel that I've been most frustrated and most stymied”.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive